-Visitors can strap on a helmet (and a mask) and board a segway to zip around the city on one of several insightful tours, including a one hour Segway Adventure, which takes you along the Delaware River, into Old City, and through some of Philadelphia’s charming and historic neighborhoods.
+Visitors can strap on a helmet and board a Segway to zip around the city on one of several insightful tours offered by Philly By Segway, including a one hour Segway Adventure, which takes you along the Delaware River, into Old City, and through some of Philadelphia’s charming and historic neighborhoods.
 If you’ve got more time, opt for the two hour version, which extends your journey west, eventually reaching the Benjamin Franklin Parkway and the iconic Philadelphia Museum of Art.
 Other tour options include Mural and Cheesesteak tours (both two hours long).
-While touring, guests will be encouraged to wear a face covering and practice proper social distancing.
-Philly By Segway is also carefully sterilizing equipment after each use to keep guest safe.
-To learn more about their health and safety practices, click here.
+To learn more and to book your Philly By Segway experience, click here.

 Philadelphia is home to a number of reportedly haunted sites and attractions, and one of the best ways to experience them all is on a Ghost Tour of Philadelphia.
 Led by a costumed guide, visitors will navigate the historic streets of the city by candlelight, learning about the haunting of some of the city’s most historic attractions, including Independence Hall, City Tavern, and Washington Square.